Kortforsyningen/GPSLogSheet2/README.md

 Projects are JSON (JavaScript Object Notation) objects and converted into strings and saved in the database as CLOBs (Character Large Object).

-Images taken with the camera may also be saved in the database, as BLOBs (Binary Large Object)
+Images taken with the camera may also be saved in the database, as BLOBs (Binary Large Object).
+Currently they are saved as files on the device.

 AppCompatPreferenceActivity is used for user preferences, such as username, passwords, update preferences etc.